 Galapagos (Euronext & NASDAQ: GLPG) is a clinical-stage biotechnology company specialized in the discovery and development of small molecule medicines with novel modes of action.
 Our pipeline comprises Phase 3, 2, 1, pre-clinical studies and discovery small-molecule and antibody programs in cystic inflammation, fibrosis and other indications.

 We seek to develop a robust portfolio of clinical-stage breakthrough therapies that have the potential to revolutionize existing treatment paradigms.
-Our ambition is to become a leading global biotechnological company, focused on the development and commercialization of novel medicines that will improve people’s lives.
+Our ambition is to become a leading global biopharmaceutical company, focused on the discovery, development and commercialization of innovative medicines that will improve people’s lives.

-The Galapagos group, including fee-for-service subsidiairy Fidelta, has approximately 480 employees, operating from its Mechelen, Belgium headquarters and facilities in The Netherlands, France and Croatia.
+The Galapagos group, including fee-for-service subsidiairy Fidelta, has approximately 700 employees, operating from its Mechelen, Belgium headquarters and facilities in The Netherlands, France, Switzerland, the US and Croatia.